-Paul's guide to defeating computer viruses, ad/spy-ware, and internet fraud:
+Paul's guide to defeating computer viruses, ad/spy/mal-ware, and internet fraud:

-(Note: This is not a discussion of spam or anti-spam solutions.
-Unfortunately, unless you are very techie, your only defense from this annoyance is with whatever solution your ISP provides.)
+Note: This is not a discussion of spam or anti-spam solutions.
+Unfortunately, unless you are very techie, your only defense from this annoyance is with whatever solution your ISP or email program provides.

 Always be suspicious:

-• First, remember that the internet is very much like the Wild West.
+• First, understand that the internet is worse than the Wild West.
 It’s lawless.
 It’s full of liars, con-men, thieves, vandals, sociopaths, predators, and worse.

 • When web browsing, don't run any programs or installers.
 When in doubt, click No, Cancel, or Don't Run.
 If it is unclear how to cancel it, right-click on the titlebar and select Close.